-The money came from the winding-up last year of Arnamurchan’s Amm project and the Sunart, Ardnamurchan, Moidart & Morvern Beekeepers Association.
-Hence we call it The SAMMBA Fund.
+The money came from the winding-up of Arnamurchan’s Amm project and the Sunart, Ardnamurchan, Moidart & Morvern Beekeepers Association.
+Hence, we call it The SAMMBA Fund.
 Continue reading “SAMMBA Fund – open for applications”

 The North East of Scotland has a long history of beekeeping and a large number of active beekeepers organised into associations at local and regional level.
 In the 70s and into the 80s the so-called Aberdeenshire “Maud” strain of bee was discovered as having native bee characteristics and traits, and lineages from this strain were spread far and wide around Scotland.
 It seems appropriate therefore that the North East now has a group interested in the conservation and breeding of Apis mellifera mellifera.